Why are digital assets a good investment right now?

 The currently most widely adopted use case is peer to peer money transfer.
-You can send money on Sunday evening, and the receiver gets them in the next few seconds whether he is next to you or in another part of the world.
-Blockchain-based payments are utilized mainly by the young generation.
+You can send money on a Sunday evening and the receiver gets it in the course of seconds, whether they are next to you, or on the opposite side of the globe.
+Blockchain-based payments are popular mainly among the young generation.

 Blockchain disrupts existing business models and enables the core value proposition by lowering the cost of trust to zero.
 This can be exploited in the following areas:

-- Remittances – instant cross-border transaction for very little cost (i.e., DAI, Bitcoin)
+- Remittances – instant cross-border transaction at very little cost (i.e. DAI, Bitcoin)

 - Resource Monetization